XanaduAI/quantum-transfer-learning/quantum_processors/README.md

 4. Moreover, set your personal IBM token by editing `token = '<your token>'`.
 5. Run the command `python3 test_on_QPU.py`.

+To test the model with the Rigetti backend:
+1. Make sure to satisfy all requirements (see next section).
+2. Login to the a QVM provided by Rigetti.
+3. Download or clone the repository in the QVM.
+4. Download the _Hymenoptera_ dataset as described in the main README file of the repo.
+5. Edit the file `test_on_QPU.py` and set `backend = 'rigetti'`.
+6. Run the command `python3 test_on_QPU.py`.
 ## Requirements

 Testing the model with the Rigetti backend requires having a Rigetti QCS account with access to a remote quantum virtual machine (QVM).
 In the QVM, the Python library PennyLane should be installed together with the associated PyTorch and Rigetti plugins.